kuzzleio/sdk-javascript/doc/6/getting-started/vuejs/without-vuex/index.md

 ## Send messages

-We must make a simple method that will [create](/sdk/js/6/controllers/document/create/) a new message document in Kuzzle.
+We need to write a simple method that will [create](/sdk/js/6/controllers/document/create/) a new message document in Kuzzle.

 <<< ./src/App.vue:10[js]